learn-co-curriculum/dsc-pandas-groupby/README.md

 * `.count()` -- returns the count of each column by group

-We can see a list of all available aggregation functions by creating a grouped object and then using tab to inspect the available methods we can call:
+You can also see a list of all of the built in aggregation methods by creating a grouped object and then using tab completion to inspect the available methods:

 ```python
 grouped_df = df.groupby('Sex')